jyhong0304/KCNet/README.md

 | KCNet w/ Ensemble DOA                             |**0.9776** (10 X 650)  |**0.886** (10 X 700)   |0.8058 (10 X 450)  |

 ## Contributing

+All content in this repository is licensed under the MIT license.